lessamess/Protostrap/README.md

 - Badges ⓵ and ⓶ for iOS tabbar
 - svg Placeholders, responsive or fixed in width
 - Can be added to the homescreen as a native mobile-webapp when viewed on an iPhone
+- Displays a "Add to Homescreen" hint when opened in mobile Safari, one time every 24 hours

 ## Planned
 - Navigation filesnippet including a bootstrap navigation element
 - Megamenu files
 - Forms with UX optimized Feedback
 - Easy verification triggering for Form-Feedback
 - Files to fake Google search (Great for usability testing)
 - Fake Login Process